NKFahrni/github-copilot-instructions/.github/instructions/dotnet-8-isolated.instructions.md

 # File Organization
 - One function class per file (or a small cohesive set); one top-level type per file.
+- Function names should be descriptive and follow PascalCase (e.g., `ProcessOrderQueue`, `HandleWebhook`).
 - Keep constants near usage or in a local `Constants` file within the **existing** structure.